MohitFrancis/EsriAppChallenge2023/README.md

 ## Mission Statement

-Our **REPLACE WITH NAME OF APP** integrates existing ecoregions and key biodiversity areas (KBAs) in Canada, identifies and plots candidate protected areas or sites of KBAs, and seeks to assess whether these areas become newly created conservation areas **Will fix wording**.
+CanadaConserves integrates existing ecoregions and key biodiversity areas (KBAs) in Canada, identifies and plots candidate protected areas or sites of KBAs, and seeks to assess whether these areas become newly created conservation areas **Will fix wording**.

 This is tool is not for analysis.
-The goal of **REPLACE WITH NAME OF APP** is not to identify high-risk areas or candidate KBA sites.
+The goal of CanadaConserves is not to identify high-risk areas or candidate KBA sites.
 That is beyond the scope of this app, and there is a lot of time, money, and man-power poured into those efforts Not all of that data is publically accessible either.

 Instead, this is a reporting, compliance, and awareness tool.
 This is a tool created for the sake of transparency, which can be used by anyone for everyone, whether they work for the government, perform research on the field, own businesses, or are members of the public.
-The following questions are some of the questions we sought to answer with **REPLACE WITH NAME OF APP**:
+The following questions are some of the questions we sought to answer with CanadaConserves:

 - How well are the provincial/territorial and federal governments complying with the goals of the 30 by 30 Project?
 - Will they achieve these goals?